googleforgames/agones/docs/fleet_spec.md

 - `fleetName` is the name of an existing Fleet.
 If this doesn't exist, and error will be returned when the `FleetAllocation` is created
+- `metadata` is an optional list of custom labels and/or annotations that will be used to patch the game server's metadata in the moment of allocation.
+  ⚠️⚠️⚠️ **This is currently a development feature and has not been released** ⚠️⚠️⚠️